-Instant expert: 2018 FIFA World Cup | CBC Sports
+What you need to know about the teams in the 2018 FIFA World Cup | CBC Sports

 Nickname: The Three Lions

-Interesting World Cup stat: England made its debut in 1950 in Brazil and will be making an 18th consecutive appearance in Russia.
-It has captured the top prize only once, as hosts in 1966.
+Interesting World Cup stat: England made its debut in 1950 in Brazil.
+It has captured the top prize only once, as host in 1966.

 Biggest star: Harry Kane

-Ludicrous display of knowledge: Each of the 23 members of the team play in England's Premier League, making this the only World Cup squad that is entirely based in its own country.
+Ludicrous display of knowledge: Each of the 23 members of the team plays in England's Premier League, making this the only World Cup squad that is entirely based in its own country.

 Title odds: 16/1